AlexandruIvan9/alexandruIvan1995/README.md

    I want to help solve problems and make an impact on the world through technology

-   I have a dream of starting a tech company one day

 📫 How to reach me :

    https://www.linkedin.com/in/alexandruivan369/